Posted: June 2, 2021

 The World Animal Protection organisation estimates that sea life is being affected by 640,000 tons of ghost gear every year.
 As this equipment floats around in the ocean, it slowly breaks down into microplastics.
 As a result, more animals are prone to plastic poisoning and ingesting these small amounts of plastic by mistake.

 Every minute around one million plastic bottles are purchased across the globe.
 While most plastic bottles are made from polyethylene terephthalate – a recyclable substance – the huge demand for plastic bottles globally means that it isn’t easy making sure that all plastic bottles are recycled.

 Of the 480 billion drinking bottles sold in 2016, only 7% were collected and reused.
 According to Euromonitor International’s Global Trends in Packaging report, during the year 2021 more than 580 billion plastic drinking bottles are expected to be manufactured and sold.

 If you had to place all those bottles end to end, it would extend halfway to the sun.

 The best way to protect the oceans, wildlife, our health and the environment is to keep as much plastic as possible out of the waste stream.

 Nip your reliance on plastic in the bud by using shampoo and conditioner bars.
-Lush, an environmentally responsible cosmetic retailer, sells several options that will help you minimize your plastic pollution footprint.

 Cut down on the 20 billion plastic bottles tossed into the trash each year by carrying a reusable bottle.
 Just make sure the bottle is BPA-free and top up as you go.